Robby100000000/No-Cake-Incorporated/README.md

 A "contributor" is a copyright holder who authorizes use under this License of the Program or a work on which the Program is based. the contributor's "contributor version"

-Unlike him i dont yap, also the second url is cake-is-lie.vercel.app   -robert
+Unlike him i dont yap, also the second url is cake-is-lie.vercel.app   -robert we have had to add a third url for the website, half-cake-2.vercel.app, we will add more if needed -  robert